 - 1 parsnip, ends trimmed, peeled and cut into bite-sized pieces

 - 2- inch (5 cm) piece of peeled fresh ginger root, cut in half

 - 2 teaspoons low-sodium gluten-free soy sauce

 - Miso, we like South River Miso Three Year Hearty Brown Rice Miso

 - Freshly ground pepper

-- Soup is almost ready to serve.
+Soup is almost ready to serve.
 Simply fish out the two pieces of ginger and remove the chicken bones, if used.
 Shred or chop the chicken into bite-sized pieces and return to the soup.
 Taste and correct seasoning.
 You might want a bit more soy sauce or you could add salt and pepper but remember that the miso you are about to add will also increase the saltiness.
 We think this soup improves after being refrigerated overnight.
-This would be the step where you would cool the soup and then refrigerate for up to 3 days.
+This would be the step where you would cool the soup and then refrigerate for up to 3 days, or freeze for up to 1 month.
 Reheat before proceeding.

 If You Can Tolerate

 Fructans: If you have passed the garlic fructan Challenge we strongly recommend that you add at least 3 chopped garlic cloves to the soup before simmering.

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutritional content will vary with brands used, measuring methods, portion sizes and more.
 For a more detailed explanation, please read our article Understanding The Nutrition Panel Within Our Recipes.